axkeyz/portfolio/content/projects/host-club.md

 But the game wasn't really catered for long-term playing and wasn't hardcore enough.
 My game will be a bit more hardcore than that.
 The loan you have will now have a 50% interest rate per week (I plan to give all crippling depression as you give away your money every week).
 There'll be a more intelligent customer and employee host AI which you may benefit from, if you don't fall into the traps.
 Maybe they'll be a 98% success cap, just to mess with you.

+This game isn't the most ethical (well, scamming isn't ethical but you aren't killing I guess?), but it's fun.
+Hopefully anyway.

 ## Objectives

 - Replicate the basic mechanics of Host no Abunai Sekai.